Automattic/jetpack/readme.txt

 * Connection: ensure that secondary users can connect their own account to their WordPress.com account.
 * Dashboard: fix missing card for Backups in some error cases.
 * Protect: avoid displaying HTML markup on blocked login screen.
+* Protect: avoid Fatal errors when trying to update Protect options from the REST API.
 * Search: ensure that Instant Search options are properly saved in the Customizer.
 * Shortcodes: avoid Fatal errors when receiving unexpected response from Flickr.
 * Theme Tools: resolve a PHP notice in PHP 7.4.